 I’ve just placed an order for a pack of these “Alfa 9dBi Wi-Fi Booster RP-TNC High-Gain Screw-On OMNI-Directional Swivel Antenna“.
 I will be putting them on my Linksys by Cisco WRT54GL Wireless-G Broadband Router which I’ve got set up as a public hotspot.

-I still need to tweak the iptables rules on the hotspot a tad, as the way it stands at the moment my entire network is visible to anybody connecting to the wifi hotspot.
+I still need to tweak the iptables rules on the hotspot a tad, as the way it stands now my entire network is visible to anybody connecting to the Wi-Fi hotspot.
 I do have firewalls on my computers, but I have other devices such as an HD HomeRun digital TV tuner and my Sky+HD box connected to the network, and I’m unsure as to their security credentials.
-Hopyfully I can set things up so that my entire network is blocked except my caching router, which is running a version of the Squid web cache on a custom gentoo Linux box.
+Hopefully, I can set things up so that my entire network is blocked except my caching router, which is running a version of the Squid web cache on a custom gentoo Linux box.

 Another thing I want to investigate is chillispot on my dd-wrt firmware allowing access via IPv6 the new addressing scheme which is due to replace all current internet addresses.
 I have already IPv6-enabled my LAN, but the addresses aren’t forwarded onto “clients” on the hotspot yet, and won’t be until I can be sure that things will carry on working correctly with the captive portal login system.

 The following is not an actual quote but my own musings on IPv6 which don’t fit the flow of this entry: